josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🗺️_who_iran_sees_as_inside_the_war.md

 - a maritime coalition changes;
 - Iran issues a new warning;
 - Iran identifies a new civilian or economic sector as possible retaliation leverage;
+- an actor claim is adopted, rejected or contradicted by an Iranian state body;
+- access is established without evidence of wartime target selection;
+- a historical intelligence operation is incorrectly presented as current belligerency evidence;
 - a truce begins or collapses;
 - a proxy force receives new tasking;
 - or a cyber incident materially alters the exposure assessment.